 Stick your ideas on the whiteboard or on a large flat work surface.

 Now begin organizing them.
-You may start with organizing them into categories (like above or other categories that work for you).
+You may start by organizing them into categories (like above, or others that work for you).

 Next, think about each goal in relation to your overall vision.
 Then organize them this way: